Luke 15:11-32 · Luke · Updated April 25, 2026

 Summary

 The Parable of the Prodigal Son, told by Jesus in Luke 15:11-32, is a story about a father and his two sons.
-It matters because it addresses themes of forgiveness and reconciliation.
+It addresses themes of forgiveness and reconciliation.
 The story begins with the younger son asking his father for his share of the inheritance (15:12).
 The father agrees and divides his wealth between the two sons.
 Shortly after, the younger son leaves home and goes to a distant country where he squanders his inheritance on reckless living (15:13).

 After spending everything, a severe famine hits the land, and the younger son finds himself in dire need (15:14).
 He takes a job feeding pigs and becomes so desperate that he longs to eat the pigs' food (15:15-16).
 Realizing his mistake, he decides to return to his father, intending to ask for forgiveness and offer to work as a hired servant (15:17-19).
 As he approaches, his father sees him from afar, filled with compassion, and runs to embrace him (15:20).
 Despite the son's confession, the father orders his servants to dress him in fine clothes and prepare a feast, celebrating his return as if he were dead and is now alive, lost and now found (15:21-24).